top of page

 On the next page, fill in your website details and finally click the INSTALL button.

-Next, you want to pick a theme for your new freelance website.
+You want to pick a theme for your new freelance website.

 Your theme is the design of your website - it is what determines how a website looks.

-Now, you want to bookmark this link because it is your main administrator login link and that’s exactly what you’ll use whenever you want to log in to your website dashboard to create & upload content, make edits, and change design.
+You want to bookmark this link because it is your main administrator login link and that’s exactly what you’ll use whenever you want to log in to your website dashboard to create & upload content, make edits, and change design.

 The sidebar displays a list of features, plugins, and customizations that you can do with your newly created website.